Can selling The Big Issue improve your leadership ability?

 TSL is an intense two-week program designed to show public sector managers how to reach their leadership potential and to develop a reflective, strategic leadership style.

 Think Towards Strategic Leadership is the right program for you?
-Applications for 2018 are now open:
+Apply now - hurry, registrations close Friday 16 March:

-This year, the program looked at homelessness, by getting participants to speak with agencies that work in the area, the Lord Mayor of Melbourne, Robert Doyle, and homeless people themselves.
+This year, the program looked at homelessness, by getting participants to speak with agencies that work in the area and homeless people themselves.

 This included helping to sell The Big Issue - a fortnightly, independent magazine that's sold on the streets by homeless, marginalised and disadvantaged people.